AKSW/void.ontowiki/README.md

-# VoiD creation / suggestion extension for OntoWiki
+# VoiD creation / suggestion extension for OntoWiki [edit this file](https://github.com/AKSW/void.ontowiki/edit/master/README.md)

 > VoID is an RDF Schema vocabulary for expressing metadata about RDF
 > datasets.
 It is intended as a bridge between the publishers and